larryhudson/astro-sqlite-utf8-troubleshooting/README.md

 This is a repo to troubleshoot an [issue you can read more about over here](https://github.com/larryhudson/astro-sqlite-tts-feed/issues/6).

+## Solution

+It looks like the issue was forgetting to add `<meta charset="utf-8">` to my HTML template in Astro.
+That's what I get for not including the regular boilerplate!

 ```sh
 npm create astro@latest -- --template minimal
 ```